ml5js/ml5-website-v02-docsify/docs/reference/sentiment.md

 ## Description

 Sentiment is a model trained to predict the sentiment of any given text.
-For example, it can predict how positive or negative a review is with a value between 0 ("negative") and 1 ("positive").
+For example, it tries to predict how positive or negative a review is with a value between 0 ("negative") and 1 ("positive").

 The model is trained using IMDB reviews that have been truncated to a maximum of 200 words, and only the 20000 most used words in the reviews are used.

 It provides the following functionalities:

-- **Sentiment Analysis**: The model can predict the sentiment of a given text.
+- **Sentiment Analysis**: The model tries to predict the sentiment of a given text.

 ## Quick Start